Huy-DNA/MPiSC/report/chapters/theoretical-aspects/index.typ

 Both `CAS`es target some slot in the `Slots` array.

-#lemma(name: "Concurrent accesses on an SPSC and a slot")[
+#theorem(name: "Concurrent accesses on an SPSC and a slot")[
   Only one dequeuer and one enqueuer can concurrently modify an SPSC and a slot in the `Slots` array.
-] <slotqueue-one-enqueuer-one-dequeuer-lemma>
+] <slotqueue-one-enqueuer-one-dequeuer-theorem>

 #proof[
   This is trivial to prove based on the algorithm's definition.
 ]

-#lemma(name: "Monotonicity of SPSC timestamps")[
+#theorem(name: "Monotonicity of SPSC timestamps")[
   Each SPSC in LTQueueV2 contains elements with increasing timestamps.
 ] <slotqueue-spsc-timestamp-monotonicity-theorem>

 #proof[
   Each enqueue would `FAA` the distributed counter (line 3 in @slotqueue-enqueue) and enqueue into the local SPSC an item with the timestamp obtained from the counter.
-Applying @slotqueue-one-enqueuer-one-dequeuer-lemma, we know that items are enqueued one at a time into the SPSC.
-Therefore, later items are enqueued by later `enqueue`s, which obtain increasing values by `FAA`-ing the shared counter.
+Applying @slotqueue-one-enqueuer-one-dequeuer-theorem, we know that items are enqueued one at a time into the SPSC.
+Therefore, later items are enqueued by later enqueues, which obtain increasing values by `FAA`-ing the shared counter.
 The theorem holds.
 ]

-#lemma[A `refreshEnqueue` (@slotqueue-refresh-enqueue) can only changes a slot to a value other than `MAX_TIMESTAMP`.] <slotqueue-refresh-enqueue-CAS-to-non-MAX-lemma>
+#theorem[A `refreshEnqueue` (@slotqueue-refresh-enqueue) can only changes a slot to a value other than `MAX_TIMESTAMP`.] <slotqueue-refresh-enqueue-CAS-to-non-MAX-theorem>

 #proof[
   For `refreshEnqueue` to change the slot's value, the condition on line 14 must be `false`.
 Then, `new_timestamp` must equal to `ts`, which is not `MAX_TIMESTAMP`.
 It's obvious that the `CAS` on line 16 changes the slot to a value other than `MAX_TIMESTAMP`.
 ]

 #theorem(
-  name: [ABA safety of `dequeue`],
+  name: [ABA safety of dequeue],
-)[Assume that the 64-bit distributed counter never overflows, `dequeue` (@slotqueue-dequeue) is ABA-safe.] <slotqueue-aba-safe-dequeue-theorem>
+)[Assume that the 64-bit distributed counter never overflows, dequeue (@slotqueue-dequeue) is ABA-safe.] <slotqueue-aba-safe-dequeue-theorem>

 #proof[
   Consider a *successful CAS-sequence* on slot `s` by a dequeue $d$.

   Denote $t_d$ as the value this CAS-sequence observes.

-  Due to @slotqueue-one-enqueuer-one-dequeuer-lemma, there can only be at most one enqueue at one point in time within $d$.
+  Due to @slotqueue-one-enqueuer-one-dequeuer-theorem, there can only be at most one enqueue at one point in time within $d$.

   If there's no *successful slot-modification instruction* on slot `s` by an enqueue $e$ within $d$'s *successful CAS-sequence*, then this dequeue is ABA-safe.